What innovative solutions can be used to improve air quality in high-density residential real estate?

 Moreover, urban areas lack the natural dispersion of pollutants, resulting in a greater concentration of harmful substances in the air.
 This is especially true in densely populated areas, where buildings are closely packed together.

-Sujet a lire : What are the implications of artificial intelligence advancements on real estate property management?
+A lire également : What are the implications of artificial intelligence advancements on real estate property management?

 Dispersion of Pollutants Using Computational Fluid Dynamics (CFD)